 A database is a searchable collection of information.
 A journal is a publication that comes out in issues on a regular basis.
 An issue of a journal contains individual articles.
 A journal database contains articles published in journals, although some can also include other types of documents and resources.
 Most journal databases provide the full text of some articles and only a citation and/or abstract for other articles.
 Databases can be searched in various ways, but usually by keyword, author, title and subject.

-To search for a journal by title go to the E-Journal Portal.
-Go to the Finding Articles section for a list of featured journal databases.
+To search for a journal by title go to the WorldCat Journals page.
+Use the journal database links on the Finding Articles page of this LibGuide to search for journal articles.
 For a complete list of library databases go to Databases A to Z.

 If you need a book or article that the Rudsill Library does not own, you can request it using interlibrary loan (ILL), usually at no cost to you.
 Go to the ILL webpage and click on the link to the ILL site.
 Log in with the same credentials as your myLR login and then fill out the form.
 You will receive an email when your request is available.
 Article requests usually take 2 to 3 days.
 Book requests usually take 10 days or longer